CodeJonesW/Wills_Blog/assets/blog-posts/ai-recipe-blog.md

 A few potential ideas are

-- Subscription Model: Offer premium content or features to subscribers, such as exclusive recipes, advanced search options, personalized recipe recommendations, or ad-free browsing.
+- Subscription Model: Offer ablity to generate recipes on command for a monthly fee.

 - Advertising: Display targeted advertisements on the blog.
 This could include banner ads, sponsored content, or affiliate marketing, where you earn a commission for promoting kitchen tools, ingredients, or related products.
 This is against my original idea of providing an ad free experience but it is an option.

 Sponsored Content and Partnerships: Collaborate with food brands, kitchen appliance manufacturers, or culinary schools for sponsored posts or content series.
 This would require a substantial amount of work to build up a large enough audience to attract sponsors.

 Cookbooks and E-books: Compile the most popular AI-generated recipes into digital or printed cookbooks.
 These could be themed (e.g., seasonal recipes, special diets) and sold online.
+This would have to come later in the products life after enough quality recipes have been generated.

 ---